-Our sales and marketing spending in the first quarter 2020 reflected normal business activities into March and then a curtailment of certain costs associated with the impact of the COVID-19 pandemic.
-And while certain spending will decrease in the near-term as a result of a reduction in revenue and activities limited by the COVID-19 pandemic, much of our spending will continue to increase to support our customers and the continuity of our business.
-For example, we have guaranteed certain levels of incentive compensation to members of our field sales organization for the second quarter 2020 in order to retain these employees and partially mitigate the impact of the pandemic to their compensation.
-We have, however, eliminated certain other spending during the COVID-19 pandemic, such as travel and related expenses, regional surgeon training, trade shows, and discretionary marketing, and we expect these expenditures will resume as the acuity of the pandemic recedes.
+Our sales and marketing spending reflected normal business activities into mid-March 2020.
+Due to the COVID-19 pandemic, we focused on protecting key investments in our field force while curtailing most other areas of sales and marketing spend during the second and third quarter of 2020.
+For example, we guaranteed certain levels of incentive compensation to members of our field sales organization in order to retain these employees and partially mitigate the impact of the pandemic to their compensation.
+In contrast, we reduced certain other spending during the COVID-19 pandemic, such as travel and related expenses, regional surgeon training, trade shows, and discretionary marketing.
+As revenue growth returned to the levels that we were experiencing prior to the pandemic, we increased our sales and marketing expense accordingly in the third quarter of 2020.
+We will continue to determine the level of sales and marketing expense in light of market conditions and our growth opportunities.